drmikeuk/tips/pages/jekyllbasics.md

 Assuming that you keep your code in a directory called 'code'.

 NB.
-Edit the <code>_config.yml</code> to change the port from 4000 to say 4001
+If you have seveal Jekyll sites then you may want to edit the <code>_config.yml</code> to change the port from 4000 to say 4001

 ### From scratch

-To create a site called 'mytestsite' in a directory called 'code'
+To create a site called 'mytestsite' in a directory called 'code':
 {% highlight bash %}cd code
 jekyll new mytestsite
 cd mytestsite